hathibelagal/DialogflowTutorial/README.md

-# Envato Tuts+ Tutorial: [Creating a Conversational Interface for Android With DialogFlow][published url]
+# Envato Tuts+ Tutorial: [Creating a Conversational Interface for Android With Dialogflow][published url]
 ## Instructor: [Ashraff Hathibelagal][instructor url]

-Google DialogFlow is a natural language processing service that's free, very powerful, and multilingual.
+Google Dialogflow is a natural language processing service that's free, very powerful, and multilingual.
 It also comes with a large number of well-designed templates.
 In this tutorial, I'll show you how to use it to create a simple conversational user interface for Android.

 ------
-These are source files for the Envato Tuts+ tutorial: [Creating a Conversational Interface for Android With DialogFlow][published url]
+These are source files for the Envato Tuts+ tutorial: [Creating a Conversational Interface for Android With Dialogflow][published url]

 Available on [Envato Tuts+](https://tutsplus.com).
 Teaching skills to millions worldwide.